LivacoNew/CrabFetch/README.md

 Kind of.
 It's a hell of a lot more stable than it previously was, but should still be considered Alpha software.
 This isn't because CrabFetch is broken but simply because support for different systems is still small.
 Please help out by making issues and complaining at me to fix them!

 ### Why should I use this?
-I think that's best answered by why I made it in the first place; I was fed up of NeoFetch having to load in every time I spawned a terminal, and while FastFetch was fine enough with the performance I found it's config really unintuitive and in general it's just kind of yucky.
+I think that's best answered by why I made it in the first place; I was fed up of NeoFetch having to load in every time I spawned a terminal, and while FastFetch had the performance, I found it's setup and usage quite unintuitive.
 Hence CrabFetch was born to try to solve both problems.

-If you have these issues as well, your the exact person CrabFetch is trying to be for!

 ### Do you plan on supporting other operating systems other than Linux?
 Not anytime soon, the idea of working with Windows again scares me and I only use Linux so I don't really have a reason to.